sajansshergill/ethical-price-tracker/README.md

 Track prices from a public website (BooksToScrape), store historical prices, and build a dashboard to monitor trends and detect drops — all done ethically and programmatically.

+✅ Problem Statement
+How can we ethically track product prices over time to analyze pricing trends and notify users of drops — while respecting website usage policies and ensuring clean, scalable data handling?

 ## ✅ Step-by-Step Project Structure

 ## 📁 Folder Layout